While every case is different, the following are the general case steps, in order, that need to be taken to naturalize to Japanese:

 - Bring your completed 帰化届 to the 区役所 or 市役所 along with your 外国人登録証明書 (Alien Registration Card) and/or another 帰化者の身分証明書 (proof of naturalization) to convert your records from foreigner to citizen, getting a 戸籍 (family register) and a 住民票 (resident registration).
 Bring your spouse if necessary

-- (optional) Apply for a 住基カード (Residency Registration identification card)
+- (optional) Apply for a 住基カード (Residency Registration identification card).

-- (former U.S. citizens) File a 8854 with your last 1040 Income Tax Statement
+- (former U.S. citizens) File a 8854 with your last 1040 and 1040NR Income Tax Statement

 - (optional) Apply for your 日本国の旅券 (Japanese passport) and optionally register for use of the automated gates at immigration as a Japanese citizen.